Crevalto/Brand-NodeServer/README.md

 ### Install packages

-Initiate npm install of the required packages as prescribed in the `package.json` file by executing the following command in your command prompt:
+Navigate into the cloned repository and initiate npm install of the required packages as prescribed in the `package.json` file by executing the following command in your command prompt:

 ```
 npm install